The number of two-term tilting complexes over symmetric algebras with radical cube zero: Proof of Main Theorem

 By Lemma \ref{remove-ext-A}, we may assume that $G$ contains no even-cycle as a subgraph.
-Note that $Q_{G}$ has no multiple arrows.
-We give a connection between bipartite quivers of $Q_{G}$ and subtrees of $G$.
+In particular, $G$ has no multiple edges.
+We give a connection between our graphs $G_{\epsilon}$ and subtrees of $G$.
 Recall that a \emph{subtree} of $G$ is a connected subgraph of $G$ without cycles.